rubenvanstaden/spira/docs/overview.rst

 **SPiRA**: A parameterized design framework using Python in conjunction with metaprogramming techniques to allow designers to create superconducting and quantum parameterized circuits, while simultaneously checking for design rule errors.
-Using this parameterized kernel a new LVS methodology is proposed that follows a parameterized hierarchical approach to effectively detect layout primitives and devices.
+Using this parameterized gdsii a new LVS methodology is proposed that follows a parameterized hierarchical approach to effectively detect layout primitives and devices.
 A mesh-to-netlist algorithm is presented that extracts a graph netlist from a circuit layout by first meshing the conducting polygons